chrismdp/cardpirates/rules/index.md

 These exchanges might represent the following plot lines:

-- *Queen/Jack replaces Ace:* Your first mate finds buried treasure using an old map.
-Take the ace card and add it to your hand.
+- *Queen replaces Ace:* X marks the spot: Your first mate finds buried treasure using an old map.
+- *Jack replaces Ace:* Ransacked!
+Your dastardly crew have ransacked the governors palace, carrying off every ounce of gold, including recently discovered buried treasure.
-- *King replaces Ace:* In return for rescuing you from kidnappers, the Governor gives you a handsome reward.
+- *King replaces Ace:* Ransom: In return for rescuing him from vile kidnappers, the Governor gives you a handsome reward.
+(Note: you could just hold as hostage on the ship should there be no treasure left in the palace)
-- *Jack replaces King:* The long lost son of the Governor has been found!
-You take the King card to represent the Governor's thanks and allegiance.
+- *Jack replaces King:* Letter of Marque: you take the King card to represent the Governor's letter and his patronage.
-- *Queen replaces King:* The Governor falls in love with the beautiful pirate maiden and agrees to marry her.
+- *Queen replaces King:* Matrimony: The Governor falls in love with the beautiful pirate maiden and agrees to marry her.
 You take the King card to represent the Governor's friendship and allegiance.
-- *Jack replaces Queen:* Tired of boring island life, the Governor's daughter runs away to join your pirate crew.
+- *Jack replaces Queen:* Stowaway: Tired of boring island life, the Governor's daughter runs away to join your crew.
+What will become of her?

 Alternatively, you can have fun making up your own stories!
 [Let us know](/stories) if you come up with any good ones.